NBI Clearance Quality Control Interview

 - Be on time.
 The NBI Personnel asked me to go there the next day at 9AM.
 I arrived in the place with a lot of people waiting for their turn.
 The person I was talking to said that the Quality Control Interviewers starts interviewing at around 8AM.

 - Wear the proper dress code.
 I can still see few ignorant applicants that was denied to enter the vicinity of NBI Clearance Office because they are wearing slippers and short.
 You are going inside a Government Building; therefore, everyone is required to wear proper and decent attire.
 When I say proper and decent, you don’t have to wear your Barong or your Necktie and Suit.

 - In case you have a criminal case, and the decision has been made.
 Bring the original and a photocopy of it.
 This will really help you to clear your record.

 - Don’t forget to bring your NBI Clearance Receipt.

 - Few advice that I can give you (since I already experienced doing this) are:

 The Quality Control Interview

 While waiting for my turn, I realized that the Quality control interview is not that scary at all.
 I’ve seen many smiling people going out of the enclosed office where the interview is being held.
 I didn’t see anyone being arrested!
 Maybe because applicants with criminal case don’t bother to come to the scheduled interview because they really know that they will be instantly arrested because of the crime they have done.

 The interview lasted for about 5 to 10 minutes.
 The NBI Clearance Quality Control Interviewer asked simple questions, most of the time answerable by a Yes or a No. I guess she really knows that I’m not the one they been looking for (I mean my namesake).

-- Some questions asked was:
+Some questions asked are:

 - Are you Mr. Juan Dela Cruz?